Empress Theatre (Fort Macleod)

 The Empress is a not for profit theatre in Fort Macleod, Alberta that has been open since 1912.

 History

 In January 1910 the Lethbridge Herald announced that a new opera house with orchestra pit would be built And it opened in 1912 as a vaudeville and theatrical performance venue for North-West Mounted Police.

 Architecture

 It is a two-story brick building with a plain facade to match the existing streetscape.
 It still has its original interior balcony, seating, dressing rooms and projection booth.

-It is registered on the Canadian Register of Historic Places.